(Note: you’ll find a brief list of scholarships you can consider applying for below)

 Even if you do not know what are the questions that will be asked during the interview, you are courting doom if you simply wing it.
-Interviews can be prepared.
-Bear in mind that the interview process is to find out about your capability & maturity as well as to gauge your level of suitability for the organization.
+Interviews can be prepared for.
+Bear in mind that the interview process is to find out about your capability & maturity, as well as to gauge your level of suitability for the organization.
 Therefore, your answers ought to impress the interviewers in that regard.
 Of course, you do not just claim that you are competent and have good leadership skills, which is hardly believable.
 The best way to go about it is to prepare stories about yourself that bring out certain qualities that you possess.
 Prepare about 5 stories or more, that you can use to answer different questions that may be brought up during the interview.
 Stories are engaging and convincing as people are naturally drawn to them.
 Stories can be about past experiences in your CCA, academic life, workplace or even personal life that entails triumphing over certain difficulties and achieving success.
 They serve to promote you in a subtle way that isn’t too arrogant.
 It is even more powerful if you can add in figures in your stories to enhance credibility.
-For example, “I raise an amount of $10,000 in our charity event that has helped over 500 children.“ Of course, you do not answer every single question with a story as they will make you sound like a madman.
+For example, “I raised an amount of $10,000 in our charity event that has helped over 500 children.“ Of course, you do not answer every single question with a story as they will make you sound like a madman.

 There are certain questions that are very likely to surface in a scholarship interview, of which you must conceive responses in advance for.